Passivation is the process of metal finishing by removing contaminants in order to improve the corrosion resistance properties.

-In-line concentration measurement of the acid bath with the Vaisala K-PATENTS® Teflon Body Refractometer is a safe, reliable and quick method to monitor that the passivation is performed at all times within the recipe specifications.
+Vaisala K-PATENTS® process refractometer is a safe, reliable and quick method to monitor that the passivation is performed at all times within the recipe specifications.
+The in-line refractometer is designed specifically for measurement of chemically aggressive solutions, ensuring complete compatibility with the acid and long-term performance.

 Download the application note in PDF by filling the form.